Developers

 For experienced creators

-The interesting problem with AI agents is not building one.
-It is keeping it working after it is in production, when no one is watching, against inputs no one anticipated.
-This is built for the people who have already done the first part.
+The hard problem with an AI agent is not building it.
+It is knowing how it behaves once it is live, against situations nobody planned for.
+This is built for teams who have already shipped the first version and want to see clearly from here.

 AI architects Software engineers Lead engineers Technical PMs

-Every fix lands as a real GitHub pull request labelled agent-etna.
-Your branch protection, CODEOWNERS, required reviewers and CI run on it the same way they run on every other PR.
+Every change Agent Etna proposes lands as a real GitHub pull request labelled agent-etna.
+Your branch protection, CODEOWNERS, required reviewers and CI run on it exactly the way they run on every other PR.
 There is no proprietary runtime, no rewrite, and nothing to migrate to.
 Your model API and your repository stay where they are.

-Every change ships with a pass-rate, a regression count and side-by-side outputs against the previous version.
-The numbers are derived, not invented:
+Every proposed change ships with a pass rate, a regression count, and side-by-side outputs against the previous version — measured against your agent's own behavior, not a generic benchmark.

 A signature on every change.